How To Edit Your WordPress User Profile

 14 – Update Profile

-- WordPress only requires an email address and a nickname in your Profile section.
+- WordPress only requires your e-mail address and a nickname in the Profile section.

-- Your email address is never sent to any other site (including WordPress) and it is never displayed on your website (unless you decided to publish it, or use a theme that has been encoded to display the email address).
+- Your email address is never sent to any other site (including WordPress) and it is never displayed on your site (unless you choose to display it, or use a particular WP theme that displays your email address).

 - Every email address must be unique.